junegunn/vim-after-object/README.md

 autocmd VimEnter * call after_object#enable('=', ':', '-', '#', ' ')
 ```

-For each character, a pair of mappings are defined; the default mapping with
+For each character in the argument list, a pair of mappings is defined; the
-`a`-prefix (mnemonic for *after*) and the one with `aa`-prefix for backward
+default mapping with `a`-prefix (mnemonic for *after*) and the one with
-search.
-The latter is only used when the character appears more than once in
+`aa`-prefix for backward search.
+The latter is only useful when the character
-the line.
+appears more than once in the line.

 To use different prefixes, pass an optional list to `after_object#enable`: